 Steps to Maintain Compliance

 Ongoing Training for Employees: Training is an ongoing process.
 It’s important to keep your employees up to date on the latest food safety practices and any changes to your FSMS.
 Regular training sessions help ensure that everyone knows how to do their job in a way that supports food safety.
 This includes new employees as well as ongoing refresher courses for existing staff.
-Training resources and materials can be found through organizations like Safe Food Alliance and AIB International.
+Training resources and materials can be found through organizations like Safe Food Alliance.

 Continuous Monitoring: Keep a close watch on your critical control points (CCPs) and other key parts of your food safety plan.
 Continuous monitoring is important to make sure everything is running smoothly and that no hazards are slipping through the cracks.
 Regular checks help you catch any issues early and keep your processes in line with GFSI standards.